-In practical terms, this means websites are given immunity from copyright infringement lawsuits.
-This is not the full story.
+In practical terms, this means the law gives websites immunity from copyright infringement lawsuits.
 To gain and maintain this valuable immunity, a website operator must follow a notice and counter-notice process detailed in the law.
-The process is beyond the scope of this article, but includes:
+The process is beyond the scope of this article but includes:

 - Publishing a DMCA policy on the website,

 - Designating a DMCA agent to receive copyright takedown notices [Try DMCAAgentService.com],

 - Responding to takedown notices by promptly removing the contested content from the site,